fluaten/ofxArduinoDjShield/README.md

 ![ofxArduinoDjShield](http://www.fluate.net/media/blog/ofxArduinoDjShield_screen_exemple.png)

-See example for more details.
+See examples for more details.

+See release for OSC Bridge app.